 If the minimum number of property owners does not request to have the project stopped, we will go to the Board for approval to proceed.

 We will use a competitive process to select a consulting engineering firm to prepare a final design, cost estimate, specifications and plans for construction of the proposed improvement.
 We will ask the consultant to make every effort to reduce project costs by considering including existing road base and drainage facilities into the new design.
 The project must conform to county design standards.
 We will hold a design review meeting with property owners to review the overall design, costs and schedule, and specific impacts on individual properties.

 We will put the completed design out to bid and award a contract to the lowest responsible bidder.
 Then construction will begin.
 If this process occurs too late in the year, bidding and construction may be held over until the following spring and summer in order to avoid the extra cost and inconvenience completing construction during the winter.

 After construction is completed, we will determine the final costs of the improvement and send a notice to all property owners showing their proposed final assessment.
 (The final costs will be the actual cost incurred to construct the project including county staff time, the consulting engineer's fee, payments to the contractor and all other costs associated with administering and financing the project.)
 We will schedule a hearing before the Board so that any objections to the proposed assessments may be heard.
 After this hearing, we will send final assessment billings to the property owners, along with options for payment.

 Many variables impact the schedule of the LID process.
 Each LID is unique and it is not unusual for the construction phase to begin a year or more after submittal of a signed petition.
 We appreciate your patience in working with us through the process.

-If you wish to begin the petition process of an LID improvement, or if you have any questions regarding the process or procedures, please contact Dan Johnson, (503) 742-4325.
+If you would like to begin the petition process for an LID improvement, or if you have questions about the process or procedures, please contact Ken Kent at 503-742-4673.

 Share this page